Crypto Fees: A Full Breakdown and How To Minimize Costs

 Good To Know

 Cryptocurrency exchanges may not always be the only places where investors can incur crypto fees.
-Several brokerage houses, including Fidelity, would like to introduce cryptocurrency exchange-traded funds and many have proposals awaiting feedback from the Securities and Exchange Commission.
+Several brokerage houses would like to introduce cryptocurrency exchange-traded funds, and Fidelity already has.

 Keep Crypto Fees Under Control and Maximize Your Investments